-The Q-Mux ID Point Addressable system is Digitize’s low-cost multiplex system.
-Two twisted pairs of wire are used to power the ID Modules to send commands to the modules and to receive their data.
-The commands from the central polling controller (Q-Mux Node) to the ID modules are produced by modulating the Q-Mux buss voltage between 0 and 10v.
+The Q-Mux ID Point Addressable system is Digitize’s low-cost weather resistant multiplex system.
+A twisted pair of wire are used to power the ID Modules, to send commands to the modules, and to receive their data.
+The commands from the central polling controller (Q-Mux Node) to the ID modules are produced by modulating the Q-Mux buss voltage between 0 and 10 volts.
 The data returned from the modules is in the form of increased Q-Mux buss current.
 The Q-EOL module provides a direct interface between variable resistance inputs and the Q-Mux Node.
 The module is used to monitor fire alarm and security devices.
-A 1.43K Ohm EOL resistor is included with the Q-EOL ID Point Addressable module.
+A 1.43K Ohm EOL resistor is included with the Q-EOL ID Point Addressable module for supervision.
 The Q-1R Output Module is a N/O relay contact output under control of the Q-Mux Node.
-A contact monitoring signal is sent back to the System 3505 indicating relay contact open, relay contact closed, or trouble (malfunction).
-Due to its low component cost, two pair of wire (26 gauge or larger) installation, the Q-Mux and System 3505 combination are perfect for larger warehouses, freight and truck forwarding company facilities and other installations where costs of installation and equipment are considerations.
+A contact monitoring signal is sent back to the System 3505 Prism LX indicating relay contact open, relay contact closed, or trouble (malfunction).
+Due to its low component cost, a single pair of wire (26 gage or larger) installation, the Q-Mux and System 3505 Prism LX combination are perfect for larger warehouses, freight and truck forwarding company facilities and other installations where costs of installation and equipment are considerations.

-As with the Digitize Fire Alarm Monitoring Systems, Security Web design Jacksonville installations can use the System 3505 communication capabilities to allow the “mix and match ” of any of the following transmission media: hard-wire (RS-485), fiber optic, TCP/IP (over a Local Area Network), supervised polling, spread spectrum and repeating radio capabilities.
-The System 3505 accepts any combination of these communication pathways, so it can be put to work in an existing system without costly upgrades or replacement of current field equipment and wiring.
+As with the Digitize Fire Alarm Monitoring Systems, Security installations can use the System 3505 Prism LX supervised, bi-directional, polling communication capabilities to allow the “mix and match” of any of the following transmission media: hard-wire (RS-485), Single or Multi-mode Fiber optic, Ethernet LAN/WAN, spread spectrum and repeating radio capabilities.
+The System 3505 Prism LX accepts any combination of these communication pathways, so it can be put to work in an existing system without costly upgrades or replacement of current field equipment and wiring.

-In addition to security systems described previously, Digitize also manufactures the Desplex line of encrypted supervised high-security alarm systems, whose applications include SCIF facilities.
-Working independently or with the System 3505 these high-security encrypted systems are used by the United States government and military world wide.
+In addition to security systems described previously, Digitize also manufactures the Desplex line of encrypted supervised high-security alarm systems, whose applications include SCIF and other secure facilities.
+Working independently or with the System 3505 Prism LX, these high-security encrypted systems are used by the United States government and military world wide.